 8.3 Time for payment shall be of the essence.

 8.4 All payments are due in pounds sterling and no payment shall be deemed to have been received until the Supplier has received cleared funds.

-8.6 The Customer shall make all payments due under the Contract in full without any deduction whether by way of set-off, counterclaim, discount, abatement or otherwise unless the Customer has a valid court order requiring an amount equal to such deduction to be paid by the Supplier to the Customer.
+8.5 The Customer shall make all payments due under the Contract in full without any deduction whether by way of set-off, counterclaim, discount, abatement or otherwise.
+In the event that an account is outstanding, we will refer the matter to an appointed debt collection agent.
+In this instance additional costs will incur at the current rates of which is added to the final debt amount, payable by the customer.
+The customer agrees that payment of the full amount including changes can be legally enforced in court.
+The only exception is if the Customer has a valid court order requiring an amount equal to such deduction to be paid by Kwikpac to the Customer.

 9.1 If the Customer wishes to cancel a Contract for non-stocked products, this must be done before the Contract is confirmed.
 Non-stocked products cannot be returned once your Contract is confirmed.
 Non-stocked products include products with a delivery time of longer than next day delivery.